Natural Resources

 Soil features

-These very deep soils are terraces or high flood plains.
+These very deep soils are located on terraces or high floodplains.
 They receive extra water from runoff from adjoining uplands.
-They may be rarely flooded.
+They are rarely flooded.
 Textures are primarily loamy and silty, but sandy textures may occur in the lower part of the root zone.
 Free water is usually very deep but may be present in the lower part of some profiles during part of the growing season.
 Organic matter is generally moderate in the surface layer.
+These soils are susceptible to wind erosion where vegetative cover is inadequate.
+Silt deltas may form in areas adjacent to higher lying soils.

 Table 4.
 Representative soil features